lukewickstead/RandomNotes/Azure/Azure Compute Services/Azure Kubernetes Service.md

 - Use **Azure Advisor** to optimize your Kubernetes deployments with real-time, personalized recommendations.
 ## Components
 - Kubernetes runs an application in your instance using **pods**.
-- A **node** is made up of several pods, and **node pools** are a group of nodes with the same configuration.
+- A **node** is made up of several **pods**, and **node pools** are a group of nodes with the same configuration.
 - Use a **node selector** to control where a pod should be placed.
 - You can run at least 2 nodes in the default node pool to ensure your cluster operates reliably.
 - Multi-container pods are placed on the same node and allow containers to share the related resources.
 - You can specify maximum resource limits that prevent a given pod from consuming too much compute resources from the underlying node.
 - A **deployment** determines the number of replicas (pods) to be created, but you must define a manifest file in YAML format first.
 - With **StatefulSets**, you can maintain the application’s state within a single pod life cycle.
 - The resources are logically grouped into a **namespace**, and a user may only interact with resources within their assigned namespaces.